-Lausanne / Boston — June 30, 2020: Nexthink, the global leader in digital employee experience (DEX) management, has launched the next generation of its platform: Nexthink Experience™.
+Lausanne / Boston — June 30, 2020: Nexthink, the leader in digital employee experience (DEX) management, has launched the next generation of its platform: Nexthink Experience™.
 Nexthink Experience is the only cloud-native solution that combines real-time analytics, employee feedback and automated remediation, empowering IT teams to continuously improve employees’ digital experiences.
 Given the current working environment, providing a better digital experience to employees has never been more critical.
 In fact, 78% of IT leaders report it’s a top priority on their agenda – up 30% from one year ago, according to new research published today.
 And Nexthink Experience is built to help deliver on this priority by enabling IT teams to provide great experience to employees no matter where they are working.

 “With Nexthink, where we previously had blind spots, we’re able to gain visibility into the root cause of an issue,” said Andre Spölming, IT Lead, IT Service Desk, apetito.
 “The system helps us shift from ad hoc problem solving to a proactive approach, even providing suggested actions on what to tackle first.
 We’re excited about how Nexthink continues to evolve the platform and gives us new ways to improve the digital experience of employees.”